Concordium/concordium-wallet-proxy/README.md

       first payday after the cooldown ends, e.g. `"2022-03-30T16:43:53.5Z"`.
     * `"newStake"` (optional): This field is present if the value of the field `"change"` is `"reduceStake"`, and the value is the new stake after the cooldown.
+  - `"isSuspended"` (optional, should always be present after protocol 8): `true` if the target validator is suspended, `false` otherwise.
+  - `"isPrimedForSuspension"` (optional): this is present if the validator is in the committee for the current reward period, and is `true` if it is currently primed for suspension at the next snapshot, and `false` otherwise.
 * `"accountCooldowns"` (v1 only, required): an array (possibly empty) of cooldown amounts in the account's inactive stake.
   Each entry consists of the following fields:
   - `"timestamp"`: the timestamp at which the cooldown is expected to expire